 Make sure your eggs are hard boiled, but no over boiled using the Air Fryer, Instant Pot or boil them on the stove the old fashioned way.

-Serve it as a protein-packed stand-alone or sandwich it between two slices of bread for an egg salad sandwich or egg salad salad.
+- Enjoy!
+Serve as an egg salad sandwich or egg salad salad.

 I personally like to toast some whole wheat or sourdough and then assemble my sandwich with juicy tomato slices and fresh Bibb lettuce or arugula and eat it open face.
 And I would be lying if I said a little hot sauce didn’t find its way into the mix.